Buildings of the United States

 The series is a planned 60-volume work.
 Work on the series was inspired by Nikolaus Pevsner's Buildings of England guidebooks.
 The Society has overseen the publication of 27 volumes since 1993.
 The series first 10 volumes were published by Oxford University Press and since 2006, it has been published by the University of Virginia Press.
 Its first four volumes (1993) on buildings in Alaska, the District of Columbia, Iowa, and Michigan (2nd ed.
 2012) received American publishing awards, and its volumes on Colorado (1997) and Louisiana (2004) have also received honors.
-The most recent volume is on portions of Texas (2019).
+The most recent volume is on Missouri (2025).